 HIGH ALPINE ROAD | AUSTRIA 🇦🇹

 The Grossglockner High Alpine Road, is the highest surfaced mountain pass in Austria nestled in the Hohe Tauern National Park between the picturesque city of Salzburg and the southern Austrian border to Italy.
-It wiggles around the pyramid-shaped Grossglockner mountain and reaches peak on very impressive 2,504 m (8,215 ft) - a road so spectacular that it even has an official website.
+It wiggles around the pyramid-shaped Grossglockner mountain and reaches peak on very impressive 2,504 m (8,215 ft) — a road so spectacular to have its own official website.

 48 kilometres / 30 Miles with 36 bends